mi3nts/AirQualityAnalysisWorkflows/graphite/readme.md

 ## Stopping the containers

-Run `docker compose down` to stop the 2 containers.
-The dashboard information should be persisted under the `grafana-data` volume.
+Run `docker compose down` to stop the containers.